beachcities/gpt2-arithmetic-mechanistic-analysis-/README.md

 ### 6.2 Future Directions
 These findings can be applied to **Circuit Steering** engineering—specifically, detecting and suppressing hallucination-inducing features (like Feature #1076) during inference to improve model reliability.

+## Acknowledgments
+This analysis originated from an **independent exploration** during the practical exercises (Session 5) of the **Applied Large Language Model Course** at the **Matsuo-Iwasawa Lab, The University of Tokyo**.
+I would like to express my gratitude to the lecturers and teaching assistants for providing the foundational knowledge and educational resources that made this investigation possible.

 ---

 ### Appendix A: Minimal Working Example